 St Dogmael's village is famous for the remains of a 12th century Tironian St Dogmaels abbey, which was in its day one of the richer monastic institutions in Wales.
 It was once a marcher borough, described in 1603 as one of five Pembrokeshire boroughs overseen by a portreeve.
 The abbey has just recieved funding to develop it's visitor centre and attract more tourists.
 The new café is excellent!

 Plays by Shakespeare are performed in the Abbey Ruins annually in the summer.
 Some of the actors are from the local area, others come from all over Great Britain and return regularly.

-This year the play is 'A Midsummer Night’s Dream'.
+This year the play is 'The Merchant of Venice'.
 In this production the Abbey Shakespeare Players under director Georgina Ferry will capture the wonder and imagination of the Elizabethan theatre with a decidedly modern accent.